samsung-cnct/kraken-lib/README.md

 ## Configure your Kubernetes Cluster

-Earlier, you copied a sample cluster configuration over into `~/.kraken`  Please take a moment to review the sample configuration and make changes if you desire
+Earlier, you copied a sample cluster configuration over into `~/.kraken`.
+Please take a moment to review the sample configuration and make changes if you desire

-It may be preferable to save it to a name that is consistent to the `cluster` variable in the configuration.
+You may prefer to save it eith a name that is consistent to the `cluster` variable in the configuration.
 In other words, if your `cluster` is `foo`, then perhaps your file should be named `foo.yaml`

 ### Important configuration variables to adjust